lonkaars/avans-whether-station/shared/protocol.md

 Returns the last `n` records in csv format.
 The first line has the csv table header, with the fields `id`, `temperature`, `humidity`, and `atmospheric_pressure`.
 The rest of the response consists of 1 record per line.
-When `n` is 0, or no records exist yet, the csv header is still returned, but without any records.
+The amount of records is limited to the amount of valid records in the backlog buffer.
+When the amount of returned records is 0, the response consists of the csv header, but without any following records.

 ## Example transaction